 Candidates for Total Ankle Replacement

 In the right patients, total ankle replacement may be a great alternative to ankle fusion, the procedure that has traditionally been used to treat end-stage ankle arthritis.
 Unlike ankle fusion, total ankle replacement preserves motion in the ankle, protecting the other joints in the foot and leg.
-Candidates for total ankle replacement are typically in the end stages of ankle arthritis, but there are other factors that Dr. White considers before recommending this procedure.
+Candidates for total ankle replacement are typically in the end stages of ankle arthritis, but there are other factors that Dr. Mahmoud considers before recommending this procedure.

 Patients with severe ankle arthritis tend to be younger than patients with hip or knee arthritis.
 This is due to the fact that ankle arthritis tends to be post-traumatic, meaning arthritis develops after an ankle injury.
 However, total ankle replacement is generally not recommended for patients under the age of 50 because the implant may wear out more quickly, requiring additional procedures.
 For these patients, ankle fusion may be recommended instead of total ankle replacement.

 Total ankle replacement also may not be recommended for heavy smokers or diabetic patients with neuropathy, as these patients have an increased risk of infection.